 - In Tales of Symphonia: Dawn of the New World, both normal Emil and Ratatosk mode Emil pretend to be each other at different points in the game.

-- In Remember11, at one point, Mayuzumi starts begging for Satoru to come and comfort her.
+- At one point, Mayuzumi starts begging for Satoru to come and comfort her.
 Kokoro has no control over the transfers, and so in order to make Mayuzumi feel better, she pretends to be Satoru.
 Mayuzumi plays along, although at the end of the scene, she reveals that she knew it was Kokoro the whole time.

 - Similarly, in Satoru's route, it's implied that Keiko Inubushi has the entire time been allowing everyone to call her "Hotori," although she hasn't gone out of her way to imitate any of Hotori's mannerisms, mostly because she's never met her.

-- In Girl Genius, the copy of The Other's personality who is living inside Agatha will usually try to conceal her presence whenever she gets out... since they know about her, though, it doesn't work much.
-(Although, the FIRST time it happened, she WAS able to trick the lot of them for a long time, since they had no idea what was going on.
-She even convinced everyone that she had been drugged by the villains to explain why she had no clue who any of her friends were.)
+- In Girl Genius, the copy of The Other's personality who is living inside Agatha will usually try to conceal her presence whenever she gets out...
+Since they know about her, though, it doesn't work much.
+Although, the first time it happened, she was able to trick the lot of them for a long time, since they had no idea what was going on.
+She even convinced everyone that she had been drugged by the villains to explain why she had no clue who any of her friends were.
+However, her acting really isn't always that good...

 - An episode of X-Men: Evolution uses this quite tragically.
 Professor X is called in to confront his unstable son David, better known to fans of the comics as Legion.
 During a Battle in the Center of the Mind/"I Know You're in There Somewhere" Fight, David's evil side masquerades as the real David.
 Professor X, unaware of this, seals away his son and his other personality, leaving his evil personality free to do as he pleases.